Jul 19, 2021

 How to Activate WordPress Multisite for Existing Hostinger Websites

 If you want to enable Multisite for an existing Hostinger website, you can follow the steps in the previous section, and almost everything will work just the same.
-However, it’s important to know that if your website has been around for over a month, WordPress won’t let you to use subdomains for your Multisite setup:
+However, it’s important to know that if your website has been around for over a month, WordPress won’t let you to use subdirectories for your Multisite setup:

 Activating Multisite on an existing setup also has another downside.
 If you’ve added custom rules to your .htaccess file, they’ll be lost when you replace it with Multisite’s code.
 You can always copy and add them again to each site on your network after setting it up, but this is still a hassle.